Health & Wealth

 While the ultimate endpoint for all of us is death, that's too long of a timeframe.
 We have much longer lifespans than mice used in animal studies.
 So we need to use biomarkers as proxy endpoints for studying aging (for either academic research or N-of-1 self-experiments).
 The question is: what specific set of biomarkers will we converge on to measure aging?

-Dr. Steve Horwath himself recognizes that the driver for establishing a consensus is through capitalism.
+Dr. Steve Horvath himself recognizes that the driver for establishing a consensus is through capitalism.
 In a recent talk, he remarked:

 "I believe that companies that use effective biomarkers of aging will succeed at developing effective anti-aging interventions.
 Success will ultimately lead to emulation and adoption."